 “I didn’t really want to become a conductor,” says Kristjan Jarvi.
 “I was much more interested in things that had to do with international relations.
 I liked astronomy.
 It was not because I didn’t like music, but I thought there was enough in the family.
 Why go and do the same thing?”

 Jarvi, 41, did become a conductor, of course: a well-established one.
-He still leads the Absolute Ensemble, the group he founded while he was still a student at the Manhattan School of Music, and he ; his current post is as chief conductor of the MDR Symphony Orchestra (the Central German Radio Orchestra) in Leipzig.
-And on Thursday, he will lead the National Symphony Orchestra in a program of Rachmaninoff’s “Symphonic Dances,” Barber’s violin concerto and Enescu’s first Rumanian “Romanian Rhapsody.”
+He still leads the Absolute Ensemble, the group he founded while a student at the Manhattan School of Music, and he is chief conductor of the MDR Symphony Orchestra (the Central German Radio Orchestra) in Leipzig.
+And on Thursday, he will lead the National Symphony Orchestra in a program of Rachmaninoff’s “Symphonic Dances,” Barber’s violin concerto and Enescu’s first “Romanian Rhapsody.”

 Two weeks later, his father will take over.